Yang Liwei: Spaceflight career

 Yang was selected as a taikonaut candidate in 1998 and has trained for space flight since then.
-He was chosen from the final pool of 14 candidates to fly on China's first manned space mission.
+He was chosen from the final pool of 14 candidates to fly on China's first crewed space mission.
 A former fighter pilot in the Aviation Military Unit of the PLA, he held the rank of Lieutenant Colonel at the time of his mission.
 He was promoted to full Colonel on 20 October 2003.
 According to the Youth Daily, the decision had been made in advance of his spaceflight without Yang being made aware of it.

-The launch window of Shenzhou 5, was chosen to be 15 October 2003 because it would coincide with the conclusion of a Communist Party conference in Beijing and a day before President Hu Jintao's visit to Thailand for the Asia-Pacific Economic Cooperation (APEC) summit.
-President Hu was present at the launch site to supervise the launch of Shenzhou 5.
+The launch window of Shenzhou 5, was chosen to be 15 October 2003 because it would coincide with the conclusion of the Chinese Communist Party (CCP) conference in Beijing and a day before CCP General Secretary Hu Jintao's visit to Thailand for the Asia-Pacific Economic Cooperation (APEC) summit.
+Hu Jintao was present at the launch site to supervise the launch of Shenzhou 5.
 The launch was not broadcast on live television to prevent negative publicity in the event of a disaster.

 He was launched into space aboard his Shenzhou 5 spacecraft atop a Long March 2F rocket from Jiuquan Satellite Launch Center in the Gobi Desert at 09:00 CST (01:00 UTC) on 15 October 2003.
 Prior to his launch almost nothing was made public about the Chinese taikonaut candidates; his selection for the Shenzhou 5 launch was only leaked to the media one day before the launch.
 The other two potential candidates for the space mission were Nie Haisheng and Zhai Zhigang who were also on standby as backup crews on the day of the launch.

-Yang Liwei has reported the occurrence of abnormal vibrations two minutes after launch which he described as "very uncomfortable".
-The vibration were later discovered to have come from the launcher rocket.
+Yang Liwei reported the occurrence of abnormal vibrations two minutes after launch which he described as "very uncomfortable".
+The vibrations were later discovered to have come from the launcher rocket.
 As a consequence, corrective measures were swiftly taken to the design of the following CZ-2F carrier rocket for the Shenzhou-6.